Bruce-Jay/Opensoda-Cli/README.md

 Type in `opendigger -r [author/repo_name] -d` to export the result to local file!
 The path is `./output/author/repo_name.txt`

+## 2023/06/29

+Support searching for many metrics.

+Type in `opendigger -r [author/repo_name] -m [metric]` to explore the metrics of a repo!
+To specify a time, you can also add a -t argument.
+For example, type in `opendigger -r X-lab2017/oss101 -t 2023-04 -m activity -d` to have a try!

+You can also type in `opendigger -r [author/repo_name] -t [time]` to see all metrics in one period.
+But you can't get result with only `opendigger -r [author/repo_name]` now, because the data is too much.

 More features coming soon~